Helping parents & carers to support optimal Infant mental health development & promote healthy parent-infant relationships

 The relationship between parents or carers and infants has a profound, lifelong impact and I believe passionately in supporting families to optimise this relationship as early on in life as possible.

-Here are some of the areas that Parent-Infant Psychological Therapy focuses on…
+Parent-Infant Psychological Therapy focuses on…

 Testimonials